scala/scala-lang/blog/_posts/2015-11-04-minutes-from-oct-2015.md

 Owner: @haroldl

 Notes:

 - @haroldl is still keen on this
 - nothing specific heard about progress, give the hibernate tag until more is known

 Actions:

 - @dickwall to reach out and chat to @haroldl and see how things are going

 ## Gather, list, contact interested parties for an Either/Or/Xor/Validation etc SLIP and possible expert group
 Link to issue: https://github.com/scala/slip/issues/5

 Notes:

 - Either all the way through to validation
 - From last meeting, the expert group had an action item of trying out each others libraries.
 This hasn't happened due to holidays etc, carry this over

 Actions:

 - Expert group to try out each other's libraries

 # AOB

-- collections doesn't have any tracking - @dickwall to set something up and ping him with any links/info on gitter and he will collect them and put them into an issue with some links.
+- collections doesn't have any tracking - @dickwall to set something up and ping him with any links/info on Gitter and he will collect them and put them into an issue with some links.
 Expects lots of discussion
 - @jsuereth theory: things will die down or start an expert group and actively working on it
 - will be fun to analyse trade offs and performance
 - issue will have experimentation label
 - @jsuereth - call for help, for some sort of source compatibility checker for these libs where you can shove in these new libs and see if things still compile to give us a notion of what we're breaking
 - @dickwall - can we take existing unit tests for collections, clone them off and use them for new collection lib
-- rex ker? has a collection test suite for TypeSafe so he's on that - should be on expert group
+- @Ichoran (Rex Kerr) has a collection test suite for Typesafe so he's on that - should be on expert group